piyoosh-krishna/House-Price-prediction/README.md

 # House-Price-prediction

-Built a simple House Price Prediction project using Python and Machine Learning during my AI/ML internship at [Acadeno Technologies Private Limited](https://www.acadeno.com?utm_source=chatgpt.com) 🚀
+Built a simple House Price Prediction project using Python and Machine Learning during my AI/ML internship.

 In this project, I used:
 • Pandas for data handling